hypertidy/sds/data-raw/swisstopo_readme.md

 # swiss topo GDAL tile index

-swisstopo.gti.gpkg is a Geopackage vector polygon index of the Swisstopo from
+`swisstopo.gti.gpkg` is a Geopackage vector polygon index of the Swisstopo from

 https://www.swisstopo.admin.ch/en/height-model-swissalti3d#Additional-information

 This is a tile index in GTI GDAL format, a vector layer of the polygon bbox of each of the GeoTIFF tiles with metadata to fully described the mosaic.

+The index file itself is 14Mb, Geopackage is uncompressed.

 in python with xarray use